ZoccoCss/kalisoc/README.md

   1 - Launch KaliPurple-VPC.yml - This will configure the VPC.
 Used the same IP ranges suggested in the documentation.

-  2 - Launch KaliPurple-NAT-EC2 - This will configure the instances acording to the requirements
+  2 - Launch KaliPurple-NAT-EC2 - This will configure the instances according to the requirements

   This is the diagram of the VPC.
 Reduced the number of subnets for simplicity.